-Before starting to publish the different tests of power meters (which I have been preparing for a few weeks now), I think the most appropriate thing to do is to establish a starting point, and start developing all the details from here, something like a knowledge base to which you can refer if at any time there is any "basic" doubt, something that is not specific to a power meter (or potentiometer, as you prefer to call it).
+Before I start publishing the different power meter tests (which I've been preparing for a few weeks now), I think it's best to establish a starting point, and start developing all the details from here.
+Something like a knowledge base to poder refer you to if at any time there is a "baseline" question, something that is not specific to a power meter (or potentiometer, whatever you prefer to call it).

 What it is and what it's for.